hipe/tmx/lib/skylab/brazen/doc/issues/024-the-model-action-narrative.md

 aribtrary result value from a surface component, even false or nil;
 without beforehand knowing what the result scheme is from the surface modality.

+## #action-preconditions

+...

+## :#note-160

+we break the event barrier here because we haven't designed a better way around it.